 The 90-Day Result: Did I Find Him?

 So, did I find the love of my life?
-On day 88, I was at a bookstore (of course).
+In late April, just as I was finishing my journal, I was at a bookstore (of course).
 I was looking for a specific design book, and a guy reached for the same one.
 We did that awkward 'Oh, you go ahead' dance.
 He had the exact same 'intellectually curious' vibe from my sketches.
 We started talking about typography.
 He didn't mention IPAs once.

-We’ve been on four dates.
+We’ve been on a few dates over the last few weeks.
 Is he 'The One'?
 I don't know yet.
 But what I do know is that three months ago, I would have been too closed off to even start that conversation.
 I would have been looking at my phone, thinking about how dating is a scam.
 The journal didn't change the world; it changed me.
 It turned my loneliness into intentionality.

 Want to see what your future partner might look like?
-Get your own Soulmate Story sketch and reading here and see if it shifts your perspective like it did mine.
+I found that having a visual really helped me stop guessing.
+You can check out the Soulmate Story service here and see if it helps you focus your own practice like it did mine.